georgegeorgitsis/csv-parser/README.md

 ### Quick Explanation of GET ALL images
 For assignment purposes, there is no validation of the user.
 The `getImages` request returns all the available images from db.

+---

 ## The workflow of GET a single image request
 1. The user can GET one image using the parameter `UUID` in the request.
 2. The application retrieves the image (if available by uuid) and searches the local directory to return the local image.
 3. There is a requirement that a local copy of the image is always available.
+4. In order to retrieve the image in `XML`, a parameter `?format=XML` is also required.

 ### Quick Explanation of GET one image
 After POSTing the csv file, or after performing the GET ALL images request, a uuid is returned for each image.
 The user must use the parameter `?uuid=THE_UUID_VALUE` to retrieve the selected image.